My Love Is for Real: Strike version

-British electronic dance music band Strike released their version of "My Love Is for Real" in November 1996.
-It was released at the fourth single from their only studio album, I Saw the Future (1997).
-The single reached number 35 in the United Kingdom and number 45 in Scotland.
-Outside Europe, the song reached number 157 in Australia.
+British electronic dance music group Strike released their version of "My Love Is for Real" in November 1996 through Fresh Records.
+It was released at the fourth single from their only studio album, I Saw the Future (1997), and is produced by Andy Gardner and Matt Cantor of Strike with vocals by Victoria Newton.
+The single peaked at number 35 in the United Kingdom and number 45 in Scotland.
+Outside Europe, it reached number 157 in Australia.

 Critical reception

-British magazine Music Week rated Strike's version of "My Love Is for Real" four out of five, adding, "The magic is still there from the band who have got making commercial pop dance down to a fine art.
+British magazine Music Week gave Strike's version of "My Love Is for Real" four out of five, writing, "The magic is still there from the band who have got making commercial pop dance down to a fine art.
 Another smash."